 If a dog swallows a large piece of a cooked bone, it can get stuck in their gastrointestinal tract.
 This can lead to a serious blockage, preventing the passage of food and causing severe pain and discomfort for the dog.
 Surgery may be required to remove the obstruction.

-See also How to cook guinea fowl
+See also How long to cook deer steak in oven

 4. Perforation of the Digestive Tract